jecaro/circuix-sword/README.md

 ```

 Then burn it on an SD card using `dd` or [rpi-imager].
 Alternatively, you can
 download a prebuilt image from the [releases] page.
+If dowloading an image from
+the [releases] page, make sure to follow the `README.md` of the downloaded
+version.

 ## Initialize the system